 What are the best Xbox Game Pass games?
 If you’ve just picked up an Xbox Series X|S, you’re probably wondering what games to pick up first.
-But instead of splashing the cash on all the latest triple-A games, you should think about subscribing to the Xbox Game Pass – Microsoft’s Netflix-inspired games service.
+But instead of splashing the cash on all the latest triple-A games, you should think about subscribing to Xbox Game Pass – Microsoft’s Netflix-inspired games service.
 Even Xbox One and PC players will get great use out of this subscription.
 So, here are all the best Xbox Game Pass games to play right now.

-The best games on Xbox Game Pass
+The best Xbox Game Pass games are:

-Halo: The Master Chief Collection
+2. Halo: The Master Chief Collection

 If you’ve got an Xbox but you’ve not played Halo, then what are you waiting for?
 The Master Chief Collection includes six games, starting with Reach and ending with Halo 3: ODST, allowing you to dive into the Halo story from the very beginning.